 What do you think it will take, in terms of awareness or infrastructure, for the majority of Swiss companies to focus their business models on environmental and social sustainability, even apart from the net zero target?Alessandro Bee:

 If you look at how sustainability is developing in the corporate world, you see that great success stories take on a certain momentum of their own.
-I think this is where we should start.
-Companies should be inspired to ‘jump on the bandwagon’.
-The automotive market is a good example.
+I think this is where we should start, also with regard to climate change.
+Companies should be inspired to jump on the bandwagon.
+The automotive market is one example.
 While Elon Musk was laughed at a few years ago, today we know that he has transformed the car market.
 All the major car manufacturers are following suit and increasingly adopting electric mobility.
-This can be imitated in other areas, with more promotion of and attention to success stories in different industries.
-Communication and attention alone, however, are not enough – they are auxiliary tools, not a substitute for bids or incentives.Business Sustainability Today:
+This can be imitated in other areas, with more promotion and attention for success stories in different sectors.
+However, communication and attention alone are not enough – they are auxiliary tools and no substitute for bids or incentives.Business Sustainability Today:

 How can innovations be promoted and how important are cleantech and climate tech for Switzerland?Alessandro Bee:

-There are also opportunities in other industries: Tourism, for example, is a highly competitive market, but here too there is the potential to differentiate oneself with CO2-reduced tourism.
+Opportunities also exist in other industries: Tourism, for example, is a highly competitive market, but here too there is potential to differentiate yourself with CO₂-reduced tourism.

 Business Sustainability Today:

-If the authorities continue to work towards net zero, despite the rejection of the CO2 law, this means that sooner or later there will be massive changes in the regulatory framework both at home and abroad.
+If the authorities continue to work towards net zero, despite the rejection of the CO₂ Act, sooner or later this will mean that the regulatory framework conditions will change massively both at home and abroad.
 Those who want to respond proactively should seize the opportunities in these changes early on.
 For example, in building services, stricter regulations will also open up new opportunities for construction companies.
 Moreover, not only regulations change, but also consumer preferences.
-Companies are challenged to reorient themselves and to anticipate future developments, on the regulatory as well as on the consumer level.
+Companies are required to reorient themselves and anticipate future developments at both regulatory and consumer level.
 In principle, net zero can be seen as a constraint or an opportunity.
-Many companies, as our surveys show, perceive it as a ‘win-win’, in the sense of: we are slowing down climate change and giving new impetus to our economy.Business Sustainability Today:
+Our surveys show that many companies perceive it as a win-win, in the sense of: We are slowing down climate change and giving our economy new momentum.Business Sustainability Today:

-Can and should Switzerland focus on the topic of climate and net zero in isolation from other topics, or should it be addressed right away together with topics such as the implementation of a circular economy?Alessandro Bee:
+Can and should Switzerland focus on climate and net zero separately from other issues, or should it be addressed together with issues such as the implementation of a circular economy?Alessandro Bee:

-I think for companies, a focus on net zero does not exist in isolation from other issues.
-Once a company sees sustainability as part of its strategy and corporate responsibility, it is more likely that they will look at other issues, such as recycling, and approach sustainability holistically.Here, too, education and communication play an important role.
+I think there is a focus on net zero for companies, not detached from other issues.
+Once a company perceives sustainability as part of its strategy and corporate responsibility, it is all the more likely that they will also consider other issues, such as recycling, and take a holistic approach to sustainability.Here, too, education and communication play an important role.
 In the case of large, listed companies, the external factors are important: what do shareholders want, what do consumers want?
-But in the case of small companies (often in the service sector), it is rather the attitude of the company owners and employees that is decisive.
+But for small companies in Switzerland (often in the service sector), it is the attitude of the company owners and employees that is decisive.
 According to our survey, sustainability is part of the corporate philosophy for many small companies.
-Provided that these companies are clearly shown what the problems are, what the costs are, and what possible solutions exist, they may be even more motivated to take on various sustainability issues.
+If these companies are clearly shown what the problems are and what climate change means, what costs are associated with it and what possible solutions exist, they may be persuaded even more to take on various sustainability issues.

 Business Sustainability Today: